Skip to main content

 Actions and Events

-For each prop that accepts a function, you can pass an action or an event.
+For each prop that accepts a callback/function, you can pass an action, array of actions, or an event that will be sent to the server.

 Actions